-Delaware counsel has advised Glacier that it may resolve the technical deficiencies that occurred in the Stock Split, as well as issues relating to the validity of the Stock Split Shares and the Option Shares, by effecting the Reorganization.
-Delaware counsel also has advised Glacier that the shares of GB Common Stock issued and outstanding immediately after the effective time of the Reorganization will be validly issued.
-Finally, Delaware counsel has advised Glacier that, if Glacier consummates the Reorganization, it will not be necessary for Glacier to amend its certificate of incorporation prior to the Acquisition to authorize the issuance of additional shares of Glacier Common Stock.
+Delaware counsel has rendered an opinion that the shares of the Company to be issued in the Reorganization will be validly issued, fully paid and non-assessable.
+Accordingly, the Reorganization will resolve any deficiencies in the issuance of the Stock split Shares and the Option Shares.
+Delaware counsel has also advised Glacier that, if Glacier consummates the Reorganization, it will not be necessary for Glacier to amend its certificate of incorporation prior to the Acquisition to authorize the issuance of additional shares of Glacier Common Stock.

 The Glacier Board confirms the importance of removing any uncertainty regarding the number of outstanding shares of Glacier Common Stock or the validity of any such shares.
+If shareholder approval of the Reorganization is not obtained, there will continue to be a substantial question regarding the validity of the Stock Split Shares and the Option Shares.
+This continued uncertainty is likely to have certain potentially adverse effects on Glacier, including an impairment of Glacier's ability to complete the HUB Acquisition and similar transactions in the future.
 In addition, the Glacier Board recognizes that the Reorganization, by eliminating the need to call and hold an additional shareholders' meeting for the sole purpose of authorizing an increase in the authorized number of shares of Glacier Common Stock, will save Glacier the time and expense associated with such a meeting.
-For these reasons, the Glacier Board has voted unanimously in favor of approving the Reorganization.
+For these reasons, the Glacier Board strongly recommends that Glacier's Shareholders vote in favor of approving the Reorganization.

-The Glacier Board also determined that it was appropriate to file a declaratory judgment action in the Court of Chancery of Delaware.
+declaratory judgment action in the Court of Chancery of Delaware.
 Delaware counsel filed such an action on March 9, 1998, seeking a declaration that the Reorganization is in compliance with Delaware law and that the shares of GB Common Stock issued to the former holders of Glacier Common Stock, including to the holders of the Stock Split Shares and the Option Shares, in connection with such Reorganization are validly issued.
+The Court of Chancery has not taken any action with respect to the declaratory judgment action, and has not set any date for a hearing or other proceedings.